-Only one in 10 men and women with eating disorders receive treatment, according to ANAD.
-Eating disorders kill more people than any other mental illness, according to the American Journal of Psychiatry.
+Only one in 10 men and women with eating disorders receive treatment, according to ANAD, and eating disorders kill more people than any other mental illness.

 Because anorexia can cause so many problems in the body, the first step in recovery is to treat the symptoms.
 For example, first steps can include getting the person hydrated and on medication that can help with heart arrhythmias caused by the lack of nourishment.

 Once the symptoms have been addressed, action will be taken to help the person gain weight while addressing the psychological issues underlying the disease.
 Therapy, antidepressants or other psychiatric medications and hospitalization are all possible treatments for anorexia.

 "The duration and severity of anorexia determines the treatment options," Raymond said.
 The least-severe cases respond to cognitive behavioral therapy, a type of "talk therapy" that enables patients to develop healthy boundaries and a sense of control outside of refusing food.
 Group therapy and family therapy are also helpful.
 Because mother-daughter issues are often a trigger for anorexia, therapy often entails treatment to make it safe for the girl to separate and make relationships outside the family, she said.

 Raymond also noted that antidepressants might have only short-term success if underlying psychiatric issues are not addressed.
 Often, the anorexia will persist and become more severe, Raymond said.